ZenonSeth/respec/doc/api.md

   -- Visible elements take up space and are drawn in the formspec.
   -- Invisible elements take up space, but are not drawn in the formspec.
   -- Gone elements don't take up space, nor are they drawn in the formspec.

+  visible = true -- or false : accepts booleans instead of constants -- Optional.
+Can be used instead of specifying `visibility` -- Same as specifying visibility = VISIBLE or visibility = GONE

 -- Margins: All margins are optional.
 Default value is 0 for all of them.
 -- Any combination of the below are acceptable.